Spandan14/BlackJack/README.md

 ```
 #### Methods
 ```
+public int getHandValue() {
+  // uses the value method from Hand and returns the value of computer's hand }
 public void computerPlay(Shoe s) {
   // show the computer's hand
   // if the value of computer's hand is less than 17, then the computer must hit until the computer's hand